 Easy Crab and Avocado SaladJump to Recipe

-I should actually call this my award winning Easy Crab and Avocado Salad.
+I should actually call this my award-winning Crab and Avocado Salad.

 The last night of the trip we have a “leftovers” night where everyone pulls out stuff from fridges and comes together to eat whatever is left from the week of good dinners.
 This could be everything from spaghetti and meatballs, to ceviche, to braised pork tacos.